manassaloi/manassaloi.github.io/README.md

 # manassaloi.github.io

 This is the data for my personal website.
-In this website you can find more info about me and blogposts that I write about product management, design, programming and more.
+In this website you can find more info about me and blogposts that I write about product management, design, programming and more

 ## Attributes